Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Materials and Methods

 Finally, minimisation of power consumption has been a key driver for the design decisions taken throughout this work and thus forms the final component of our analysis.
 To measure power consumption, we select a deployment platform, compile our models and execute them on the device.
-MCU code is written to target the ESP32-S3 chipset.
-We chose this platform as it is low-cost, readily available and supports the ESP-NN neural network acceleration library to speed up inference time, which boosts system throughput.
+Firmware is written to target the ESP32-S3 chipset.
+We chose this platform as it is low-cost, readily available and supports the ESP-NN neural network acceleration library to speed up inference time.
 ESP-NN (available at: \url{https://github.com/espressif/esp-nn}) is a C++ library supported by the chip manufacturer, Espressive.
-It provides optimised neural network execution functions which are between 3 and 10 times faster than vanilla operations; in our firmware, we use version \texttt{1.0}.
-We also use the LILYGO® T-SIMCAM ESP32-S3 Development Board as a target, although similar development boards would suffice.
+It provides optimised neural network execution functions which are between 3 and 10 times faster than equivalent operations without using the library; in our firmware, we use version \texttt{1.0}.
+We also use the LILYGO® T-SIMCAM ESP32-S3 Development Board as a target.
 These are available for a retail price of around £20, including an embedded camera, wireless connectivity and the capacity to hold an SD and SIM card.
+Some alternatives could be boards which use chipsets that have support TensorFlow Lite builds (a list is available online: \url{https://ai.google.dev/edge/litert/microcontrollers/overview}), although, this paper does not intend to make specific hardware recommendations.

-Our testing firmware is very simple, images are captured at a resolution equal to the input size of the network, then, inference is then executed using the TensorFlow Lite Micro runtime and this process is timed.
+Our testing firmware is very simple, images are captured at a resolution equal to the input size of the network, then, inference is then executed using the TensorFlow Lite Micro runtime \citep{tflite-micro} and this process is timed.
 We measure the time taken for inference and average over five inferences for each model.
 Current consumption is measured using a desk ammeter while idle and while running our programme.
 The system is powered using a bench power supply set to 3.3V.